Beyond almost Fuchsian space: Compactifying Weakly Almost Fuchsian Space

-\bpo The volumes of the convex cores of the $M_{k}$ converge to the sum of the volumes of the convex cores of the $\overline{M}_i$. \epo \bp Let $\gamma_1,..,\gamma_\ell$ be the simple closed curves on the {\ms} $\Sigma_k \subset M_k$ which become nodes in the limit.
-We claim that normal neighborhoods in $M_k$ of each connected component $C_m$ of the complement of the disjoint union of the $\gamma_j$ are converging to the $\overline{M}_i$ on compact subsets.
-(We are implicitly choosing some identification of all of the $\Sigma_k$ so that this makes sense.)
-By normal neighborhood we mean the image of some subset of the form $C_m \times [-L,L]$ of the normal bundle to $C_m$ under the normal exponential map.
+Let $c_1,..,c_\ell$ be the simple closed curves on the {\ms} $\Sigma_k \subset M_k$ which become nodes in the limit.
+We take these curves to be the unique geodesics in their homotopy class on $\Sigma_k$ in its induced metric.
+We claim that normal neighborhoods in $M_k$ of each connected component $C_i(k)$ of the complement of the disjoint union of the $c_j$ are converging to the $\overline{M}_i$ on compact subsets, $i=1,..,m$ (we implicitly choose some consistent marking and identification of all of the $\Sigma_k$ so that this makes sense).
+By normal neighborhood we mean the image of some subset of the form $C_i(k) \times (-L,L)$ of the normal bundle to $C_i(k)$ under the normal exponential map.